 During Easter, the tradition in the Cape is to serve curried or pickled fish.
 The recipe for Curried Fish in our Cape Winelands Cuisine cookbook has a sauce that contains, among other spices, saffron or turmeric.
 These spices with their intense colour give the curry a beautiful flavour as well as its characteristic yellow colour.
 Today’s curry powders usually contain turmeric as part of the mix, which is far less expensive than the saffron that was predominantly used in the old Cape recipes.

-Try this easy recipe (page 79 in the book) and serve with freshly-baked bread as well as a glass of our 2016 La Motte Chardonnay.
+Try this easy recipe and serve with freshly-baked bread and a glass of our 2018 La Motte Chardonnay.

 Curried Fish recipe